DSD-DBS/polarion-rest-api-client/README.md

 Therefor the OpenAPI Specification of Polarion was used.

 ## Usage of the High Level Client
 The high level client is an abstraction of the fine-grained, auto-generated client.
-It is created for a single project and currently exposes functions for Work Items, Linked Work Items, Work Item Attachments and basic support for documents.
+It is created for a single project and currently exposes functions for Work Items, their Custom Fields, Links, Attachments and basic support for Documents.
 To get started, create a client and check, if the project exists.
 In the end, to get all Work Items of a project with an empty query, you can simply run the following code and our client will automatically take care of the paging:

 ```python